“As soon as I saw you I knew an adventure was about to happen.” Winnie the Pooh

 I can’t change the world at large but I can change myself.
 Instead, I focus on my inner life.
 I focus on the little things.
 I focus on transcending.
 I focus on my loved ones present and past.
 I focus on connection.
 I focus on learning.
 I focus on the natural world.
 I focus on meaning.
 I focus on creating.
 I focus on stillness.
 I focus on gratitude.
 I focus on moments…..obsessed with finally becoming comfortable in my own skin until the time comes to shed it.

 When Abby shed hers, she left behind three cherished grandsons.
 She was completely devoted to Parker, Noah and Thatcher (Waylon had not yet arrived) and when I say devoted I mean devoted.
 They were for sure her main focus in her last years.
-It is sad that they will never remember what an amazing grandmother she was to them but on the other hand they will have the handed down stories and folklore of her legacy to carry with them as they grow and travel on their own paths.
-She would have been so proud.
+It is sad that they will never remember what an amazing grandmother she was to them, what a remarkable person she was but on the other hand they will have the handed down stories and folklore of her legacy to carry with them as they grow and travel on their own paths.
+And if they ever want to know the wonders of her they can always ask me.

 ingredients: 1 cup diced fresh pineapple, 1/3 cup finely chopped fresh jalapenos ( I used less) 1/4 cup chopped cilantro, 1/4 cup finely chopped red onion, 3 tablespoons freshly squeezed lime juice and 2 tablespoons orange.
 1.5 teaspoons of sugar and 1/4 teaspoon of salt.